poolkit/Image-2-Text/README.md

 git clone https://github.com/poolkit/Image-2-Text.git
 ```

 2. Download the [Flickr30k](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset) dataset.
-Unzip the caption csv file and dump all the images and csv file into ``'data/'`` folder
+Unzip the caption csv file and dump all the images and csv file into ``'data/'`` folder.

 3. Install all the required dependencies